ypid/seafile-wiki/Home.md

 * [[Deploy Seafile Web at Non root domain]]
 * [[Migrate data from SQLite to MySQL]]

-**Read here** if you have troubles in setup Seafile server
+**Read here** if you have troubles setting up Seafile server

-1. Read [[Seafile Server Components Overview]] to understand how seafile server works.
+1. Read [[Seafile Server Components Overview]] to understand how Seafile server works.
 This will save you a lot of time.
 2. [[Common Problem in Setup Seafile Server]]
 3. Use our google group forum or IRC to get help.